Guide to Copy OU Structure from One Domain to Another

 Highly Technical: Requires in-depth knowledge of PowerShell commands and their functionalities.
 Lack of knowledge can result in data corruption and data loss.

 Absence of Support: Admins only have their knowledge base to rely on.
-Moreover, if anything goes wrong, their is no support to guide and resolve the error.
+Moreover, if anything goes wrong, there is no support to guide and resolve the error.

 Hit and Trial Process: The command line is not a direct way to get the result users have to spend a lot of time to try and tweak the results.
 Only when